 - 1. Select a user from the User table

 - 2. Click Remove (-).

 - 3. Click Yes to confirm removal.

 SNMP Policy Settings

-Policies are used for discovery of devices in Traffic Statistics (exporters and interfaces) for NetFlow Analyzer module and sending SNMP requests to devices in MIB Browser module etc.
+SNMP policies are used for discovery of devices in Traffic Statistics (exporters and interfaces) in NetFlow Analyzer module and sending SNMP requests to devices in MIB Browser module.